vcach/mglab-share-eks/README.md

 - The Idea is that for each demo there will be a _demo folder_.
 - The folder will be named `##-somedemo`
-  - with the `##` being equal to the module in a course to give you an idea where it fits in a story
+  - with the `##` being ~ to the module in the course to give you an idea where it fits in a story
   - and the `somedemo` being a short description of the actual demo within
 - Within each _demo folder_ there will be:
   - _**a demo.txt file**_: A simple txt file that you should be able to follow to repeat/perform a demo.
 This is where you will start each demo.
   - _**a pre-reqs folder**_:  will contain some cfn & scripts that you will use to setup the demo environ.
-  - _**an artifacts folder**_: will contain demo yaml / jason/ binarys that you may use in running the demo
+  - _**an artifacts folder**_: will contain demo yaml / json/ bins that you may use in running the demo(s).
-  - _**a tests folder**_: will contain some tests for the automation to validate a demo is working on a regular schedule
+  - _**a tests folder**_: will contain some tests for the automation to validate a demo is working on a regular schedule.

 #### Current Demos

-This is a table:

 Demo Name     | Demo Link     | Last Automated Test Timestamp
 --- | ---| ---